 The rotation of the black hole is characterized by a parameter $a \in [0,1]$ proportional to the angular momentum of the black hole.
 For $a=0$, the black hole is not rotating and its gravitational field is described by the Schwarzschild metric \cite{wald}.
-In this case, the spatial part of the metric is spherically symmetric, it is natural to construct an effective potential energy parameterized by the angular momentum $L$ to describe the radial motion of the particle.
-Associated with the maximum value of this effective potential energy, there is a family of unstable hyperbolic periodic orbits.
+In this case, the spatial part of the metric is spherically symmetric, so it is natural to construct a radial effective potential energy parameterized by the angular momentum $L$ to describe the radial motion of the particle.
+Associated with the maximum value of this radial effective potential energy, there is a family of unstable hyperbolic periodic orbits.
 Their stable and unstable manifolds of unstable hyperbolic periodic orbits play a fundamental role in the analysis of the phase space of the system.
 In particular, for the construction of the impenetrable barriers in the phase space in the non-integrable perturbed case.

-Considering those geometrical properties of the system, we construct a Normally Hyperbolic Invariant Manifold (NHIM) taking the union of all unstable periodic orbits associated with the maximum of the effective potential for all the different directions on the sphere.
-The stable and unstable manifolds of this NHIM have coodimension one relative to the constant energy manifold.
-Therefore, they are impenetrable barriers that direct the dynamics.
+Considering those geometrical properties of the phase space of the system, we construct a Normally Hyperbolic Invariant Manifold (NHIM) taking the union of all unstable periodic orbits associated with the maximum of the radial effective potential energy for all the different directions on the sphere.
+The stable and unstable manifolds of this NHIM have codimension one relative to the constant energy manifold.
+Therefore, the stable and unstable manifolds of this NHIM are impenetrable barriers that direct the dynamics in the phase space.

 An important property of the NHIMs and their stable and unstable invariant manifolds is that they are robust under generic perturbation of the Hamiltonian \cite{fenichel,fenichel1,fenichel2,wiggins,wiggins1,wiggins2,eldering}.
-Then, the internal NHIM of the system and the impenetrable barriers in the phase space formed by their stable and unstable manifolds persist when the symmetries of the system are broken and the dynamics becomes chaotic.
+Then, the NHIM of the system and its stable and unstable invariant manifolds persist when the symmetries of the system are broken and the dynamics becomes chaotic.